mannyrayner/C-LARA/docs/flinders_2024_workshop.md

 The workshop is supported by a grant from the France-Australia Science and Innovation program; Flinders University; the University of South Australia; Aix Marseille Université, CNRS, Laboratoire Parole et Langage; and Université de la Nouvelle Calédonie.
 It is endorsed by the International Speech Communication Association and the Association Francophone de la Communication Parlée.

+## Contact information

+Please address enquiries about the workshop to langtech2024@protonmail.com.

 <img src="logos_fasic_workshop_2024/logo_flinders.jpg" width="80">
 <img src="logos_fasic_workshop_2024/logo_unisa.jpg" width="80">
 <img src="logos_fasic_workshop_2024/logo_amu.jpg" width="80">